 The report of the Bureau is transmitted by the Secretariat as soon as possible to all States Parties.
-The Secretariat endeavours to obtain from the States Parties concerned the additional information requested on properties under category c) above.
-This information, which should be sent to the Secretariat at the latest 9 weeks before the meeting of the Committee, is sent by the Secretariat to ICOMOS, IUCN and States members of the Committee.
+The Secretariat endeavours to obtain from the States Parties concerned the additional information requested on properties under category (c) above and transmits this information to ICOMOS, IUCN and States members of the Committee.